James George Deck: Impact

 Within 40 years of Deck's first Brethren meeting the 1900 census revealed that nearly 2% of the New Zealand population were Brethren.

 The Brethren movement in New Zealand had an influence in New Zealand's rapid social development despite Deck's followers remaining outside of political institutions.
 One person brought up in the Motueka Assembly who left the Brethren and involved himself in politics was Keith Holyoake who went on to become a long serving Prime Minister and then Governor General.

 Family

 Deck had fourteen children, nine with Alicia and five with Lewanna.
 Twelve children survived childhood.
 After Lewenna's death, Mary again took over caring for the children, and with her sisters established a boarding school for girls at their family home in the Waiwhero Valley and later at "Sandridge", the home on Motueka's Thorp Street where James George Deck lived from around 1874 until his death.
 Deck's sons and descendants were involved in both "open" and "exclusive" assemblies.
-His son John, along with his wife Emily, helped found the South Seas Evangelical Mission in Australia in 1877.
+His grandson John Northcote Deck helped found the South Seas Evangelical Mission in the Solomon Islands in 1904.